OneGneissGuy/OneGneissGuy.github.io/about.md

 I believe the only real thing in life that we can control is our attitude so I'm always working to improve it.
 I'll be the first to admit that I fall short of this goal on many a days.

+Source code for this repository can be [here](https://OneGneissGuy/onegneissguy.github.io)

 ![a nice image]({{ https://onegneissguy.github.io}}/assets/beach.jpg) A vista of Maui from Honokohau Bay, Kailua-Kona, 2014.